MicroLite-ORM/MicroLite.Extensions.WebApi/README.md

 ## Configuration

-It is easy to use MicroLite with ASP.NET WebApi, simply supply your controller with a Session `IAsyncSession` or `IAsyncReadOnlySession` and use it in your controller actions.
+It is easy to use MicroLite with ASP.NET WebApi, simply supply your controller with a Session `ISession` or `IReadOnlySession` and use it in your controller actions.
 However, using the WebApi extension for MicroLite makes it even easier and contains some useful extras.

 ## Supported .NET Versions